Survival TTRPGs: You Think Survival Is Scarcity. It Isn’t.

 The Five Structural Criteria

 1. Playing the Game Costs Resources.
 Does playing the game cost more than it pays?
-Normal play must burn consumables or capability faster than the system naturally replenishes them.
-This isn’t about tracking rations; it’s about direction.
-Heroic systems convert play into net gains.
+Normal play has to burn consumables or capabilities faster than the system naturally replenishes them.
 Survival systems convert play into net depletion.
 If engaging with the system reliably produces surplus, it’s not a survival system.

 2. Recovery Isn’t Free.
 Is healing a reset button or a transaction?
-Returning to baseline must itself consume scarce resources, time, risky rolls, or trigger further losses.
+Returning to baseline must consume scarce resources, time, risky rolls, or trigger further losses.
 Heroic systems treat recovery as a pause button: rest for free, wake up restored.
-Survival systems treat recovery as another transaction you can’t afford.
-If recovery is cheap, reliable, or faster than depletion, it’s not a survival game because the system stops penalizing you for attrition.
+Survival systems treat recovery as a transaction you can’t always afford.

 3. Setbacks Make Things Worse.
 Does failure make future success harder?
-Setbacks must increase the expected cost or risk of future actions, not just impose temporary inconvenience.
-This manifests as death spirals (stat damage making you roll worse) or economic traps (narrowing options until bankruptcy).
-In heroic systems a fighter at 1 HP attacks at full strength.
-In survival systems, wounds make you worse at staying alive.
+Setbacks have to increase the expected cost or risk of future actions, not just cause temporary inconvenience.
+In heroic systems a fighter at 1 HP attacks at full strength but in survival systems, wounds make you worse at staying alive.

-5. You Can’t Outgrow the Scarcity.
+5. You Can Never Outgrow the Scarcity.
 Can wealth or infrastructure eventually make you safe?
-Over campaign time the system must prevent you from becoming rich, safe, or self-sufficient enough to ignore resource pressure.
-Skilled players can stay even, but the rules resist letting you pull permanently ahead.
-Survival systems make maintenance the victory condition, not accumulation.
-If infrastructure or wealth eventually solves scarcity for good, you’ve exited survival and entered a different game.
+Good players can stay even, but the rules never let you pull permanently ahead.
+Survival systems make breaking even the victory condition.

 The fastest way to identify a false survival game is to check what happens when the party sleeps.
-In a survival game rest is a transaction: recovery must cost a finite resource that competes with other survival needs.
-If you can heal for free by just waiting, you’re just playing heroic fantasy with a slower clock.
+In a survival game rest is a transaction that you have to pay for.
+If you can heal for free by just waiting, you’re playing heroic fantasy with a slower clock.

 The Material Downward Pressure Loop

 Survival systems don’t just make things scarce, they engineer the dC/dt ≤ 0 condition directly into play.
-Capability does not reliably increase over campaign time.
-This isn’t difficulty.
-This is trajectory.
+Capability does not steadily increase over the course of the campaign.
+This isn’t difficulty, this is trajectory.

-This loop structure matters because it changes what the game is about.
+This loop structure matters because it determines what the game is about.
+More importantly, it’s something you can deliberately build, or accidentally break, through mechanical choices.
 Heroic systems give you a ladder: climb higher, get stronger, shape the world.
-Survival systems give you a treadmill: you can stabilize, you can slow the belt, but the system fights any attempt to permanently get ahead.
-“Doing fine” is already a victory condition.
+Survival systems give you a treadmill: you can stabilize, you can slow the belt, but the system fights any attempt to get ahead permanently.

 That’s what separates survival from other pressure models: